huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 ### Face model

 Generating accurate faces is challenging because they are complex and nuanced.
+Diffusers supports two IP-Adapter checkpoints specifically trained to generate faces:

+* [ip-adapter-full-face_sd15.safetensors](https://huggingface.co/h94/IP-Adapter/blob/main/models/ip-adapter-full-face_sd15.safetensors) is conditioned with images of cropped faces and removed backgrounds
+* [ip-adapter-plus-face_sd15.safetensors](https://huggingface.co/h94/IP-Adapter/blob/main/models/ip-adapter-plus-face_sd15.safetensors) uses patch embeddings and is conditioned with images of cropped faces

+> [TIP]
-[IP-Adapter-FaceID](https://huggingface.co/h94/IP-Adapter-FaceID) is a face-specific IP-Adapter trained with face ID embeddings instead of CLIP image embeddings, allowing you to generate more consistent faces in different contexts and styles.
+> [IP-Adapter-FaceID](https://huggingface.co/h94/IP-Adapter-FaceID) is a face-specific IP-Adapter trained with face ID embeddings instead of CLIP image embeddings, allowing you to generate more consistent faces in different contexts and styles.
+Try out this popular [community pipeline](https://github.com/huggingface/diffusers/tree/main/examples/community#ip-adapter-face-id) and see how it compares to the other face IP-Adapters.

-For face models, use the [h94/IP-Adapter-FaceID](https://huggingface.co/h94/IP-Adapter-FaceID) checkpoint.
+For face models, use the [h94/IP-Adapter](https://huggingface.co/h94/IP-Adapter) checkpoint.
 It is also recommended to use [`DDIMScheduler`] or [`EulerDiscreteScheduler`] for face models.

 ```py
 import torch